rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - Receivers are always configured separately from the subscription and are referenced.

+- Transport and Encoding parameters are configured as part of a receiver definition, and are used by all subscriptions directed towards a given receiver.

 - Although configured subscriptions can still use multiple receivers there are more restrictions on the specification of those receivers.
-I.e., they must be configured with the same transport and encoding (**TODO, and perhaps DSCP marking**).
+I.e., they must be configured with the same encoding (**TODO, and perhaps transport and DSCP marking?**).

-- Transport and Encoding parameters are configured as part of a receiver definition, and are used by all subscriptions directed towards a given receiver.

 - Period and on-change message uses a common message format, allowing for combined period and on-change subscriptions.